 State and Federal Laws May Help You Stop a Student Loan Wage Garnishment.

-The options available to stop or reduce a student loan-related wage garnishment depend on whether the delinquent student loans are federally insured loans, such as Perkins, Stafford, PLUS loans, or private student loans.
+The options available to stop or reduce a student loan-related wage garnishment depend on what kind of loan and where you live.
+The rules are different for federal student loans, such as Perkins, Stafford, and PLUS loans, and for private student loans.

 Federal Student Loan Garnishment